osmosis-labs/mesh-security/docs/README.md

 For a rapid price decrease, we must consider the time frame.
-It is a [requirement of an oracle](https://github.com/osmosis-labs/mesh-security/blob/main/docs/consumer/Converter.md#price-feeds) to provide timely feeds, say once a day or week, so we should focus the relative price movement in such a period.
+It is a [requirement of an oracle](https://github.com/osmosis-labs/mesh-security/blob/main/docs/consumer/Converter.md#price-feeds) to provide timely feeds, say once a day or week, so we should focus on the relative price movement in such a period.
 [The discount](https://github.com/osmosis-labs/mesh-security/blob/main/docs/consumer/Converter.md#price-normalization) provides such a buffer.
 If there is a discount of 40% and the provider tokens drop 30% relative to the consumer tokens in one oracle epoch, then it is still over-collateralized relative to voting power.